 Santiago is Chile’s shopping capital.
 Most shopping malls house international stores and brands as well as eating and entertainment options, and they remain open until late, making it convenient for those who prefer shopping after work.

 Shopping enthusiasts will be delighted to know that Santiago is home to one of Latin America's largest shopping malls, Costanera Center.
 Other highlights include Alto Las Condes and Parque Arauco, both on Kennedy Avenue.
-Many of the high fashion stores, as well as great restaurants and art galleries, can be found in Alonso de Cordova and Nueva Costanera streets.
+Expats will also discover high fashion stores, great restaurants and art galleries along Alonso de Cordova and Nueva Costanera streets.

 Expats looking for something special to send home might just find what they're looking for at Los Dominicos Handicraft Village, right next to the Los Dominicos metro station.
 Jewellery and other unique handmade items are available at this artisanal centre at bargain prices.
 Other places to shop for gifts include Centro Cultural Palacio La Moneda and Patio Bellavista.